hevinxx/visibility-tracker/README.md

 `VisibilityTracker` is a Jetpack Compose library designed to track the visibility ratio of composables within your app.
 It's particularly useful in complex UIs with nested scrollable elements, like `LazyColumn` and `LazyRow`, allowing you to execute logic based on how much of a component is visible on screen.
 Additionally, it supports treating components as invisible during the `onStop` lifecycle event, making it ideal for managing visibility-related logic efficiently.

 ## Features
-- **Visibility Ratio Tracking**: Dynamically monitor the visibility ratio of composables, with a value between 0 (completely invisible) and 1 (fully visible).
+- **Dynamic Visibility Detection**: Automatically detects and reports when the visibility ratio of composables crosses a specified threshold, allowing for targeted actions based on the visibility state.
+This is particularly effective in complex UIs with nested scrollable elements like LazyColumn and LazyRow.
-- **Lifecycle Awareness**: Optionally treat composables as invisible (`visibilityRatio = 0`) when the `onStop` lifecycle event is triggered, allowing for more precise control over component visibility.
+- **Threshold-Based Callbacks**: Triggers a callback with a Boolean parameter indicating whether the composable has become more visible than the specified threshold ratio (true) or less visible (false).
+This allows for precise control over visibility-dependent functionality.
-- **Nested Scrollable Support**: Accurately calculate visibility in complex layouts, including nested `LazyColumn` and `LazyRow` scenarios.
+- **Lifecycle Integration**: Offers the option to automatically treat composables as invisible (setting the visibility ratio to 0) when the onStop lifecycle event is triggered, optimizing behavior for scenarios where components are not in view.

 ## Installation
 Step1.
 Add it in your root build.gradle at the end of repositories: